- The History of Saunas

 That’s roughly the same heart rate that I would have during a brisk walk.

-Note that the increased heart rate and lower blood pressure caused by infrared saunas means they might not be ideal for all individuals.
+Note that the increased heart rate and lower blood pressure caused by infrared rays means they might not be ideal for all people.
 See the side effects section below for more information.

 5. Burns Calories (Weight Loss)